IOAlatishe/sparta-core-project-1/README.md

 One of the challenges that occurered as mentioned previously was being unable to create a sufficient container for the ball and paddles.
 Though i overcame this obstable it did restrict the space available to me hence i had to change the design.

 Another challenge that was encountered was including the score of the users , displaying it and using a winning condition to end the game.
-This took longer than expected but yhhhhhhhhh
+This took longer than expected because i had diffulty in creating the correct function etc.